 Wayne has also written a children’s book, Ellie and Her Elephant; Crisis at Paradise Eye-Land is and adult metaphysical thriller, soon to be published and is working on a multi-part “thrillology” drawn from personal metaphysical experiences he has fictionalized to protect some of the characters, living or not.
 Other works are in progress.

 Edmiston is involved with reader’s theatre at the South County Historical Society in San Luis Obispo County.
-They are both screeners with the San Luis Obispo I’ntl Film Festival.
-He and Jacque reside on California’s Central Coast with their Lhasa Apso mix dog, Sophie.
+Both he and Jacque are screeners with the San Luis Obispo I’ntl Film Festival.
+They reside on California’s Central Coast with their Lhasa Apso mix dog, Sophie.
 Find Wayne on the web at www.wedmiston.com